twinklebob/jekyll-ttskch-theme/_drafts/1900-simplicity.md

 What if we could start again from the simplicity of pre-industrialisation and add on what we now know?
 Apply the most modern of technology?
 Would this allow us to lead simpler lives without too many hard compromises?

+Imagine that simple life, without too many concerns, but with electricity, running water, a washing machine, a fridge/freezer, maybe even a microwave.
+No cars, because everything you need is nearby.

+The more I think about it, the more I realise that people are already making this shift.
+The tiny house movement, digital nomads, people going "off-grid", counter-culture communities etc.

+It seems that turning your back on some of the modern world doesn't require a complete denial of all the good progress of the last hundred years.
+It doesn't need to be like the film [The Village](https://en.wikipedia.org/wiki/The_Village_(2004_film)).
+Instead we can take the time to decide which things we consider progress and which are ultimately damaging to humanity or the world.
+The good news is that thanks to the colourful nature of humanity, each persons compromises could be very different.

+For me, I'm realising that it's hard to break free of old habits and old measures of success, especially when you become more established.
+I can imagine that the next generation will be much freer of the trappings of modernity than my generation.

+So what you be willing to compromise on?
+What could you never let go of?

 Photo credit: